kkurt/the-hand/README.md

 ## Publishing

 This project is published to Maven Central, using semver versioning.
-It is written in Scala 2.10.3 but is also cross-compiled to 2.9.1, 2.9.2, 2.10.2.
+It is written in Scala 2.10.3 but is also cross-compiled to 2.9.1, 2.9.2.
 If you're using SBT, you can include this library as a dependency like this:

 ```
 libraryDependencies ++= Seq(
   "com.gilt" %% "thehand" % "0.0.1"
 )
 ```

+To publish, set up your environment based on the "Contributors" section below, then:

+1. Run `sbt +test` to ensure that all cross-compiled versions pass the tests.
+2. Assuming all tests pass, and replacing {x.x.x} below with the current version:
+    1. Edit version.sbt to remove '-SNAPSHOT'
+    2. `git add version.sbt`
+    3. `git commit -m "Moving to version {x.x.x}"`
+    4. `git tag {x.x.x}`
+    5. Push to master
+3. Run `sbt +publishSigned`
+4. Move the version to the next snapshot:
+    1. Edit version.sbt to add back in '-SNAPSHOT' and bump the version
+    2. `git add version.sbt`
+    3. `git commit -m "Moving to version {x.x.x}-SNAPSHOT"`
+    5. Push to master

+Note: The versioning above may eliminated at some point if we add this in: https://github.com/sbt/sbt-release/issues/49

 ## Contributors